Uzzah’s death for touching the ark leads some to characterize God as unfeeling and unfair. Why did Uzzah die, and what can we learn from this example?

 - Even though our actions may be well-intentioned, the outcome may be serious if our decisions are contrary to God’s commands.
 “There is a way that seems right to a man, but its end is the way of death” (Proverbs 14:12).

 - Consider these reflections from The Expositor’s Bible Commentary (revised edition): “The sad story of Uzzah’s fatal attempt to steady the ark of God is a painful lesson underscoring the necessity of doing what is right in God’s eyes, not our own eyes.
 The tendency to do what seems good in our eyes is at the heart of human rebellion against the authority of God (cf. Gen. 3:6) Similarly, today too often the standard of determining what is ‘good’ is approached from the vantage point of our own personal opinion (what is right in our eyes) rather than through the lens of biblical principles.
 Yet, as the incident with Uzzah shows, what is right in our eyes is irrelevant and frequently disastrous” (Vol. 3, p.
 103).

-- Even though Uzza died a premature death due to his error, God will yet in the future offer him an opportunity for salvation: “Do not marvel at this; for the hour is coming in which all who are in the graves [including Uzza] will hear His voice and come forth” (John 5:28-29).
+- Uzzah will live again.
+Even though Uzzah died a premature death due to his error, God will yet in the future offer him an opportunity for salvation: “Do not marvel at this; for the hour is coming in which all who are in the graves [including Uzzah] will hear His voice and come forth” (John 5:28-29).
 The Bible teaches that those who are not called at this time will be resurrected and given a chance for salvation at a later time that God has ordained.
 Read more about this in our article “Resurrections: What Are They?”

 For our learning

 The apostle Paul taught, “For whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope” (Romans 15:4).